Gov. Wolf: New Funding to Improve Transportation, Safety for Military Installations in Cumberland and Philadelphia Counties

 Pennsylvania has 13 military installations supported through PMCEC.
 The United States Army War College in Carlisle provides graduate-level instruction to senior military officers and civilians to prepare them for senior leadership assignments and responsibilities.
 Naval Support Activity Philadelphia provides support services to Navy units that are situated at the Philadelphia Navy Yard Annex.

-For more information about PMCEC or other economic development programs, visit the Department of Community and Economic Development website.
+For more information about the PMCEC or Department of Community and Economic Development, visit the DCED website, and be sure to stay up-to-date with all of our agency news on Facebook, Twitter, and LinkedIn.